odoo/documentation/content/developer/reference/frontend/javascript_reference.rst

     - *className*: string, optional.
 This is a css class name that will be automatically added to the notification.
 This could be useful for styling purpose, even though its use is discouraged.

-    - *messageIsHtml*: boolean, optional (default false).
-Allows passing an html message.
-Strongly discouraged: other options should be considered before enabling this option.
-The responsibility is on the caller to properly escape the message if this option is enabled.

 Here are two examples on how to use these methods: